/

 Attio vs Salesforce for Startups.

-Sparsh Gupta, Founder of Automation Jinn and an Official Attio Expert Partner.
+Sparsh Gupta, Founder of Automation Jinn, an Official Attio Expert Partner

 For almost every startup from seed through Series B in 2026, Attio is the better choice, and the reason is what you can actually run, not the price tag.
-Attio is an AI-native CRM with a flexible data model you can shape yourself, set up in days, with no dedicated admin.
+Attio is an AI-native CRM with a flexible data model shaped to how you actually sell, live in days, with no dedicated admin on payroll.
 Salesforce is a programmable enterprise platform built for large, process-heavy, often regulated organizations.
 Below that scale, it is more machine than a startup can operate.

 Choose Salesforce only if you are already mid-market or enterprise, you run complex or regulated multi-team processes, you need the deepest reporting and the largest integration ecosystem, and you have the budget and the people to implement and administer it.
 If that is not you, Attio gives you a modern CRM your team can run themselves, this week.

-The rest of this guide is about the differences that matter day to day: the data model, AI, setup speed, and admin overhead.
+The rest of this guide is about the differences that matter day to day: the data model, AI, setup speed, admin overhead, and the real cost.

 At a glance